bishal7679/ASL-Transformer/README.md

         - run the 'app.py' script.

-    * Build the Docker image
+    * Build the Docker image (Make sure you are in the directory where Dockerfile resides)
         ```ruby
         docker build -t asl-transformer:latest .
         ```